 Katie grew up in Cheney WA but studied and played golf at Lewis-Clark State College in Lewiston Idaho where she earned her Bachelor of Science degree majoring in Biology.
 She played on the traveling team all 4 years, redshirting one year to focus on academics and travel abroad.
 While being at LCSC she had the opportunity to play in 3 NAIA National Championships.

 Shortly after her final NAIA National championship, she took the PGA Players ability test where she passed her first time and decided to remain in the golf industry pursuing her PGA Golf Management certification.
 It was during her time working as an Assistant Professional at Spokane Country Club (now known as the Kalispel Golf and Country Club) that Katie had the opportunity to become the Head Women's Golf Coach at Whitworth University at the age of 24yrs.
 She coached at Whitworth while working at SCC for 3 years before deciding to move to Hawaii and gain NCAA Division I coaching experience at the University of Hawaii in Manoa.
 She spent one year being a Volunteer Assistant at UH gaining valuable knowledge before continuing her PGA Golf Management certification working out of Royal Hawaiian in Kailua Hawaii.

-Since finishing her Class A PGA Certificate she has begun the process to gain her LPGA teaching credentials and is TPI Level 1 certified.
+Since finishing her Class A PGA Certificate, she has become TPI Level 1 certified.
 Along with the work she does at Ko Olina Katie still enjoys coaching by working closely with HSJGA (Hawaii State Golf Association).
 Katie has Co-Captained the Asia Pacific Cup for years 2016, 2017 & 2018 and has been the Co-Captain/Captain of the Hawaii team for the Girls Junior Americas Cup for years 2016, 2017 & 2018.